-We are all aware of cases where the relatives of the sick have often had to go to court in order to get the level of care they require for their loved ones.
-The expense and distress caused by this procedure is totally unnecessary if there is either an applicable power of attorney, or, in England or Wales, an ADVANCE DECISION.
+We are all aware of cases where the relatives of the sick have had to go to court in order to get the level of care they require for their loved ones.
+The expense and distress caused by this procedure is totally unnecessary as long as there is either an applicable power of attorney, or, in England or Wales, an Advance Decision.

 - Appoint somebody to take part in medical decisions on your behalf should you become unable to do so.